-Thirteen cases of MALT lymphoma of the endometrium have been described in the literature in English so far.
-Most cases include postmenopausal women with a bleeding issue as the dominant symptom whose diagnosis is based on histopathological examination of the material obtained by curettage.
-In a minority of cases, the disease was severe and diagnosis was established after the histopathological examination of the uterus after surgery for other reasons (uterovaginal prolapse) [1, 5, 10, 11].
-Our patient was 45 years old and the only symptom was menometrorrhagia she had had for 10 months.
+Thirteen cases of MALT lymphoma of the endometrium have been described in English literature so far.
+Most cases include postmenopausal women with bleeding issue as a dominant symptom whose diagnosis is based on a pathohistological examination of material obtained by curettage.
+In a minority of cases, the disease was severe and diagnosis was established after the pathohistological examination of the uterus after surgery for other reasons (uterovaginal prolapse) [1,5,10,11].
+Our patient was 45 years old and the only symptom was menometrorrhagia she had since 10 months.